nyxxxie/mycroft/README.md

 * [Gentoo](doc/install/gentoo.md)

-Worst case, if no document exists for your specific, the general form for an install consists of installing dependencies (openssl, sqlite, qt5, capstone), creating a build directory inside of the cloned project dir, generating a buildsystem file using cmake (on linux just running `cmake ..` inside the build
+Worst case, if no document exists for your platform, the general form for an install consists of installing dependencies (openssl, sqlite, qt5, capstone), creating a build directory inside of the cloned project dir, generating a buildsystem file using cmake (on linux just running `cmake ..` inside the build